How clean are your cleaning tools?

 How often do we clean our cleaning tools?
 We focus too much on cleaning our house, but often forget about the cleaning tools.
 Just because it is used for cleaning doesn’t mean that it is self-cleaning.

-In fact, these tools can be the source of bacteria, germs and bad odors if they are not cared for properly.
+In fact, these tools can be the source of bacteria, germs and bad odors if not cared properly.
 And if the tools are dirty, they might not work effectively and you might have to clean harder!

 So let’s make cleaning easier and quicker.